 Try strawberries and mint in cream cheese, Neufchatel or goat cheese.
-Here’s the recipe from Kraft Recipes.
+Click the link to get the recipe from Kraft Recipes.

 Make garlic-mint-yogurt spread and add a Mediterranean slant to whatever you put it on.
 Try it with fries, on a burger, or as a dip with grilled fish.

 This minted butter recipe, from Taste of Home, has the potential for versatility!
 Use it on peas, asparagus, broccoli, scones, and biscuits.
-Delete the sugar and add chives for a savory spread.
+Dump the sugar and add chives for a savory spread.